-The same considerations apply for setting the fields in the Link Identifier element when the TDLS discovery is initiated by STA3 to establish a single link TDLS direct link with the non-AP MLD.
-In this scenario, since STA3 is not affiliated with a non-AP MLD and is not aware of MLD, the BSSID field of the Link Identifier element is set to the BSSID of AP1 and the TDLS Discovery Request frame does not carry a TDLS Multi-Link element.
+The same considerations apply for setting the fields in the Link Identifier element when the TDLS discovery is initiated by a non-MLD non-AP STA (such as STA3 in the previous examples) to establish a single link TDLS direct link with a non-AP MLD.
+In this scenario, since STA3 is a non-MLD non-AP STA it is not aware of AP MLD (MLD_A).
+It is familiar with its associated AP (AP1) and identifies the peer TDLS STA as MLD_S (non-AP MLD’s MLD MAC address).
+Therefore, the BSSID field of the Link Identifier element it transmits is set to the BSSID of AP1 and the DA is set to MLD_S.
+Furthermore, its TDLS Discovery Request frame does not carry a TDLS Multi-Link element.

-[16986, 16989]Figure AF-30—Example of TDLS discovery initiated by a STA to a non-AP MLD
+[16986, 16989]Figure AF-30—Example of TDLS discovery initiated by a non-MLD non-AP STA to a non-AP MLD

-[16986, 16989]Figure AF-31—Transmission of TDLS Setup Request frame between two STAs each affiliated with a different non-AP MLD
+[16986, 16989]Figure AF-31—Transmission of TDLS Setup Request frame from one non-AP MLD to another

-[16986, 16989]Figure AF-32—Transmission of TDLS Setup Response frame between two STAs each affiliated with a different non-AP MLD
+[16986, 16989]Figure AF-32—Transmission of TDLS Setup Response frame from non-AP MLD to another